What is the S-Press?

 Non-slip base

-To ensure the safest and most stable position of the S-Press in use, we have designed in a non-slip base.
+We didn't want the physios to have to anchor the S-Press down to ensure no movement when in use.
+So to ensure the safest and most stable position of the S-Press in use, we have designed in an integrated non-slip base.
 This ensures that patients can exercise in a safe manner, without any need for extra securing straps to hinder function.
 The non-slip base is compliant with infection control policy and easy to wipe down and used in many healthcare setting.

 6.